 Do I Need an SR-22 After a DWI?

-North Carolina doesn’t require drivers to maintain an SR-22 after a DWI.
+The state doesn’t require drivers to maintain an SR-22 after a DWI.
 An SR-22 is a form often required by certain states after a DUI/DWI traffic violation.
-It certifies that you have your state’s minimum required amount of auto insurance.
+It certifies that you meet your state’s coverage requirments.

 Driver’s License Points System